-Mitch Kapor is the Co-chair of the Kapor Center and works with startups using information technology platforms to drive disruptive innovation.
+Mitch Kapor is Partner at the Kapor Center and works with startups using information technology platforms to drive disruptive innovation.
 He is a seed stage investor in Uber, Twilio, Inkling and University Now.
 His focus is increasingly on driving positive social impact, especially in leveraging IT to close gaps of opportunity and access in education, health care and other areas.

 Mitch founded Lotus Development Corporation and designed Lotus 1-2-3, the “killer application” which made the personal computer ubiquitous in the business world in the 1980s.
 He is the co-founder of The Electronic Frontier Foundation, which protects freedom and privacy on the Internet and the founding chair of the Mozilla Foundation, creator of the open source web browser Firefox.
 He is also a founding investor in Linden Lab, maker of the first successful virtual world, Second Life.